SILVER LAKE EUROPE LLP - MODERN SLAVERY ACT STATEMENT

 MANAGEMENT COMMITTEE APPROVAL

-This statement is made on a voluntary basis pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the current financial year.
+This statement is made on a voluntary basis pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the financial year ending 31 December 2019.